AtomGraph/nginx/README.md

 # nginx
-nginx Docker image with ping installed
+nginx Docker image with `ping` installed

+# Usage

+If environmental variable `$SERVER_HOST` is supplied, then the entrypoint script will ping that host for a `$TIMEOUT` number of seconds (the default is 10).
+If the host responds during that period, the entrypoint command is executed.
+Otherwise the script exits.